auralius/matlab-snake-game/README.md

 - Use the [Space] to increase the snake length.
 - Use the [Esc] to quit.

-The implementation does not consider the '_always moving snake_' feature.
+No fruits for the snake to eat will appear such that its length will increase.
-The snake will only move if you push one of the arrow keys.
-No fruits will appear.
-Length of the snake must be increased manually by pressing the [SPACE] key.
-This is due to the idea of making this as a platform for AI designing for a snake game problem.
+The length of the snake must be increased manually by pressing the [SPACE] key.
+The reason for this is due to the idea of making this as a platform for AI designing for a snake game problem.